Department of Health and Human Services

 Leslie A. Weyn Administrative Law Judge

-- 2. The current version of the Social Security Act can be found at https://www.ssa.gov/OP_Home/ssact/ssact-toc.htm.
+- back to note 1 2.
+The current version of the Social Security Act can be found at https://www.ssa.gov/OP_Home/ssact/ssact-toc.htm.
 Each section of the Act on that website contains a reference to the corresponding United States Code chapter and section.

-- 3. My findings of fact and conclusions of law are set out in bold italic type.
+- back to note 2 3.
+My findings of fact and conclusions of law are set out in bold italic type.

-- 5. Ala.
+- back to note 4 5.
+Ala.
 Code § 34-23-131(a) provides, in pertinent part: “A pharmacy technician shall not perform pharmacy functions or be present in the prescription department of a pharmacy unless he or she is under the direct supervision of a licensed pharmacist.”